Stefan Parsons

-Stefan Charles Parsons (born June 15, 1998) is an American professional stock car racing driver.
-He competes part-time in the NASCAR Xfinity Series, driving the Nos.
-43 and 45 Chevrolet Camaros for Alpha Prime Racing.
-He has also raced in the NASCAR Craftsman Truck Series, ARCA Menards Series and the CARS Tour in the past.
+Stefan Charles Parsons (born June 15, 1998) is an American professional stock car racing driver and spotter.
+He last competed part-time in the NASCAR Craftsman Truck Series, driving the Nos.
+02/20 Chevrolet Silverado RSTs for Young's Motorsports and Spire Motorsports.
+He also competes part-time in the NASCAR Xfinity Series, driving the No. 45 Chevrolet Camaro SS for Alpha Prime Racing and the No. 35 Chevrolet Camaro SS for Joey Gase Motorsports with Scott Osteen.
+He is also the spotter for the No. 7 Spire car in the NASCAR Cup Series driven by Justin Haley.
+He has also previously competed in the ARCA Menards Series and the CARS Tour.

 Racing career

 Early career

-Stefan began racing at age 12 after his father Phil received encouragement from Ken Ragan.
+Parsons began racing at the age of twelve after his father Phil received encouragement from Ken Ragan.

 CARS Late Model Stock Tour

-Parsons began racing in the CARS Tour in 2015, where he drove the No. 98 Ford for his father’s team, Phil Parsons Racing, in five of the races.
+Parsons began racing in the CARS Tour in 2015, where he drove the No. 98 Ford for his father's team, Phil Parsons Racing, in five of the races.

-He returned to the car in 2016, this time participating in eight of the ten races and finishing 12th in the overall points standings.
+Parsons returned to the car in 2016, this time participating in eight of the ten races and finishing twelfth in the overall points standings.

 In 2017, Parsons drove the same car in six races, though the last one was in the No. 55 Ford.